Arackulele/GrimoraMod/README_FULL.md

 - ![Bugfix](https://raw.githubusercontent.com/julian-perge/InscyptionReadmeMaker/main/Artwork/Git/fixes.png) Fixed
   Blueprints

-## Special thanks to
+## Full Credits

+### Misc:

-- LavaErrorDoggo for making a lot of the Artwork
+- kisephila (Addie Brahem) for the Soundtrack

-- YisusWhy for the epic Bone Lord Artwork
+- Cactus (cactus#0003) for making the official Trailer

+- Arackulele for Balancing, polish, and other miscellanious things

 - JulianMods (xXxStoner420BongMasterxXx) for refactoring the code.

+### Code:

+- JulianMods (xXxStoner420BongMasterxXx) for being the Main Developer

-- Cevin_2006 for additional Card Art
+- Arackulele for additional programming

+### Artists:

+- LavaErrorDoggo (LavaErrorDoggo#1564) for making the Original Act 2 Cards but in full Size Artwork

-- Bt Y#0895 for currently working on Artwork for the mod
+- Bt Y#0895 for currently working on artwork for the mod

+- Cevin_2006 (Cevin2006™ (◕‿◕)#7971) for additional Card art

-- Kopie for being a former developer.
+- Arackulele for additional Card art

+- Lich Underling (Lich underling#7678) for additional Card Art

+### 3D Models

+- Pink (Pink#6999) for making the Boss Skull Models , currently working on a full crypt 3D Model, etc

+- Catboy Stinkbug (Catboy Stinkbug#4099) for the Board Skull 3D Models

-- Draconis17#3692 for the new energy cells game object!
+- Draconis17#3692 for the new energy cells game object.

+### Dialogue:

+Primordial Clok-Roo (The Primordial Clok-Roo#2156) for a ton of future Dialogue

+- Bob the Nerd (BobTheNerd10#2164) for some event dialogue

+- Arackulele, for the original Dialogue

+- JulianMods (xXxStoner420BongMasterxXx) for additional Dialogue